-The mission of the Friends of Chaco is to support and assist The Chaco Culture National Historic Park in preserving and protecting the Park’s resources and the visitor experience.
-Friends of Chaco is a non-profit, 501(c)3 organization run by a volunteer Board of Directors.
+The mission of Chaco Culture Conservancy is to support and assist Chaco Culture National Historic Park and Aztec Ruins National Monument in preserving and protecting the Park’s resources and the visitor experience.
+The Conservancy is a non-profit, 501(c)3 organization run by a volunteer Board of Directors.
 A full 100% of all donations go to support our work for the Chaco Culture National Historical Park.

-The Friends of Chaco also protect and enhance Chaco Culture National Historic Park’s Dark Sky resources with an observatory, reduction of light pollution, and visitor programs.
+The Conservancy also protects and enhances Chaco Culture National Historic Park’s Dark Sky resources with an observatory, reduction of light pollution, and visitor programs.

-Would you like to become a Friend of Chaco?
-As a Friend of Chaco you support Education, Interpretation, Volunteer Research, Volunteers, and The Dark Skies Initiative:
+Would you like to become a member of the Conservancy ?
+As a member you support Education, Interpretation, Volunteer Research, Volunteers, and The Dark Skies Initiative:

 Education: Chaco Rock Art is known the world over and has been the subject of much research.
-The Friends of Chaco support the respectful viewing and study of this precious cultural resource.
+The Conservancy supports the respectful viewing and study of this precious cultural resource.

-Interpretation: The Friends of Chaco support the Park’s annual tribal consultation meeting by funding the costs for printing, travel reimbursements, and catering.
-These events promote the circulation of ideas, information, and research from Chaco, while ensuring important tribal input for the Park.
+Interpretation: The Conservancy supports the two Parks’ tribal consultation meetings by funding the costs for printing, travel reimbursements, and catering.
+These events promote the circulation of ideas, information, and research from Chaco and Aztec Ruins, while ensuring important tribal input for the Parks.

-Research: Wildlife cameras are essential for managing the elk and other wildlife, like bobcats, bears, and wolves, in Chaco.
-The Friends of Chaco have funded the purchase of several infrared cameras to set up near springs, seeps, washes and on Chacra Mesa where elk and other animals are found, to monitor population size, movement, and uses of the park resources.
+Research: Wildlife cameras are essential for managing the elk and other wildlife, like bobcats, bears, and wolves, in the parks.
+The Conservancy has funded the purchase of several infrared cameras to set up near springs, seeps, washes and on Chacra Mesa where elk and other animals are found, to monitor population size, movement, and uses of the park resources.

-Volunteers: The Friends of Chaco help cover the travel, lodging and meals costs for our volunteers who are essential to the research and interpretation goals of the Park.
+Volunteers: The Conservancy helps cover the travel, lodging and meals costs for our volunteers who are essential to the research and interpretation goals of the Parks.

-The Dark Skies Initiative: Chaco is the fourth and newest National Park to achieve the Dark Sky designation from the International Dark Sky Association!
+The Dark Skies Initiative: Chaco is the fourth National Park to achieve the Dark Sky designation from the International Dark Sky Association!
 The Park’s telescopes are used for public viewing during the night sky programs.
-The Friends of Chaco provided funds to purchase parts and materials for a 17.5” reflecting telescope set up on the observing field behind the Visitor Center.
-The Friends of Chaco also supported the retrofitting of outdoor lights on the Visitor Center to make them “night-sky friendly” and comply with standards set by the Dark Sky Park program.
+The Conservancy provided funds to purchase parts and materials for a 17.5” reflecting telescope set up on the observing field behind the Chaco Visitor Center.
+The Conservancy also supported the retrofitting of outdoor lights on the Chaco Visitor Center to make them “night-sky friendly” and comply with standards set by the Dark Sky Park program.

 - Education & Interpretation